K-N-Nithin-Kumar/Saltstack-Basics/README.md

       that are required to bring each minion into the desired state.

        You can use the following command to check if Apache is installed on all connected minions:

             ```salt '*' pkg.list_pkgs | grep apache```

+      ```/srv/salt/ ``` is the default directory where user defined Salt states are stored.
+This directory is used to store the Salt state files that define how the managed systems should be configured.
+Each Salt state is
+       defined in a ```.sls``` file, and these files are typically organized into directories according to their function or purpose.

+     We can browse through all the available salt state functions related to package management on all the Salt Minions that are connected to the Salt Master using ```salt '*' sys.list_state_functions pkg ```command.
+To view functions for other modules, you can replace pkg with the given salt state module name in the above command.

+   *************